-2. Gain knowledge of Cash Management products and how they help your business members
+2. Gain knowledge of Cash Management products and how they help your business clients

-3. Learn how Cash Management is integrated with the Credit Union’s Technology, Operations and Sales teams and how they can work together better
+3. Learn how Cash Management is integrated with the Bank’s Technology, Operations and Sales teams and how they can work together better

 4. Learn how to conduct a risk assessment on new products

-5. Identify new fee opportunities, how to market and brand your Cash Management products, and ideas on how to sell more products by meeting your members’ needs
+5. Identify new bank fee opportunities, how to market and brand your Cash Management products, and ideas on how to sell more products by meeting your clients’ needs

 6. Learn about a sales process and how to customize it for your institution

-7. Learn about the future of Cash Management and how your institution can prepare
+7. Learn about the future of Cash Management and how your bank can prepare